noborus/ov/README.md

 MemoryLimitFile: 3
 ```

+You can also use the `--memory-limit-file` option and the `MemoryLimitFile` setting for those who think regular files are good memory saving.

 ###  4.2. <a name='other-files,-pipes(non-seekable)'></a>Other files, pipes(Non-seekable)

 Non-seekable files and pipes cannot be read again, so they must exist in memory.